Co-leader of Whitmer kidnapping plot gets 16 years in prison

 Whitmer wasn't physically harmed.
 The FBI, which was secretly embedded in the group, broke things up by fall.

 "They had no real plan for what to do with the governor if they actually seized her.
-Paradoxically, this made them more dangerous, not less," Assistant U.S. Attorney Nils Kessler said in a court filing ahead of the hearing.
+Paradoxically, this made them more dangerous, not less," Kessler said in a court filing ahead of the hearing.

-In 2020, Fox, 39, was living in the basement of a Grand Rapids-area vacuum shop, the site of clandestine meetings with members of a paramilitary group and an undercover FBI agent.
-His lawyer said he was depressed, anxious and smoking marijuana daily.
+At the time, Fox was living in the basement of a Grand Rapids-area vacuum shop, the site of clandestine meetings with members of a paramilitary group and an undercover FBI agent.
+His lawyer, Christopher Gibbons, said he was depressed, anxious and smoking marijuana daily.

 Fox was regularly exposed to "inflammatory rhetoric" by FBI informants, especially Army veteran Dan Chappel, who "manipulated not only Fox's sense of 'patriotism' but also his need for friendship, acceptance and male approval," Gibbons said in a court filing.